theochem/tinydft/README.rst

 - The numerical integration and differentiation algorithms should be accurate enough to approximately 6 significant digits in the total energy (not fully tested yet).
-For this reason, the spectral method with Chebyshev polynomials is used.
+For this reason, the spectral method with Legendre polynomials is used.

 - The total number of lines should be minimal and the source-code should be easy